SammyGIS/arcsync/arcsync/Readme.md

-# 🛰️ ArcGIS ETL Pipeline
+# 🛰️ ArcSync
+ArcSync – Seamless ETL for ArcGIS Online:
+Synchronize, Transform, Load the ArcGIS way

 This project provides a modular ETL (Extract, Transform, Load) pipeline to process geospatial or tabular data and load it into an **ArcGIS Online Hosted Feature Layer**.